SwoopGT/Wine-Quality-Classification--Grid-Search-and-Hyperparameter-Tuning/README.md

 The dataset analyzed consists of different properties of wines and the quality of it.

-An analysis of the data is carried out.
+A basic analysis of the data is carried out as the primary step

 Machine Learning Classification algorithms such as Random Forests and Decision Trees are implemented.